 What do we do?

-We close the gap between research and treatment of very rare diseases through unprecedented individualized therapies by supporting research projects and educating the public.
+We close the gap between research and treatment of orphan diseases through unprecedented individualized therapies by supporting research projects and educating the public.

-Our collaborations aim to promote and accelerate the adoption of novel therapies for very rare genetic diseases.
+Our collaborations aim to promote and accelerate the adoption of novel therapies for orphan genetic diseases.

 What is a KCNT1 gene mutation?

 Many people have never heard of a KCNT1 gene mutation and its fatal consequences for a young life.
 Scientists believe that there is great potential to treat these and other spontaneous mutations on genes with life-threatening consequences and thus drastically change the lives of those affected.